 The college football bowl season brings the NCAAF year to a fitting end.
 Teams face off in a series of bowl games depending on a predetermined ranking.
 The top college football teams get to compete in the semifinals and final.
 By January, we’ll know who has won the College Football National Championship for 2021-22.

 The highlight of the college football bowl season is the New Year’s Six.
-These are the games played between the top 12 teams according to the college football playoff committee rankings.
+These are the games played between the Top 12 teams according to the college football playoff committee rankings.
 Conference champions from the ‘Power Five’ all feature, plus high-ranked teams from other ‘Group of Five’ conferences.

 Two of the bowls are semifinals which lead to the National Championship.
 The other four New Year’s Six games are classed as non-playoff games.

-US sportsbooks will carry odds and markets on all New Year’s Six games, including moneyline and totals options.
+The best sportsbooks will carry odds and markets on all New Year’s Six games, including moneyline and totals options.
 You’ll also be able to bet in-play as each game takes place and follow the action live on TV or via the match tracker.

 WHERE: AT&T Stadium, Arlington, Texas